nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step1/text.md

-Build image from /root/Dockerfile and name it `cmd-echo`.
+Build image `cmd-echo` using `/root/Dockerfile`.
-Check what is cmd and entrypoint of the base `alpine` and newly created `cmd-echo` image.
+Check what is CMD and ENTRYPOINT of the base `alpine` and newly created `cmd-echo` image.

 Run the container from the `cmd-echo`:
-- with default cmd and entrypoint values
+- with default CMD and ENTRYPOINT values
-- with another message `hi, from the updated image`
+- overwright CMD command by `hi, from the updated image` using CLI
 - with entrypoint `date`

 <br>